Is God Everywhere…even in hell?

 There was once a preacher who felt impressed to walk into a playboy bar and tell one of the gogo dancers that Jesus loves her.
 The preacher at first resisted the impression, but it was so strong, that he went in and told one of the gogo dancers that Jesus loves her.
 She immediately stopped dancing, and came down, and started to cry and accepted Jesus as her personal Savior on the spot.
 Evidently, the Holy Spirit was there working on her, and working on the preacher to preach to her.

-Also, many argue that hell is a place of utter separation from God (Matthew 25:41), therefore, God cannot be in such a place.
+Also, some may argue that hell is a place of utter separation from God (Matthew 25:41), therefore, God cannot be in such a place.
 This paradox can be explained by the fact that God can be present—because He fills all things with His presence (Colossians 1:17) and upholds everything by the word of His power (Hebrews 1:3)—yet He is not necessarily everywhere to bless but sometimes He is in a place to execute judgement.
-And the scriptures confirm that the wicked in hell receive their judgment according to their works (Revelation 14:10).
+And the scriptures confirm that the wicked in hell will certainly receive their judgment according to their works (Revelation 14:10).

 In His service,